BritishPandaChick/disney-codes/log.md

 - Add all the styles for the header section.

 **Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)

+## Day 47: August 20, 2019
+**What I Did Today:** Start adding styles for header section of 30 Days, 30 Sites author website.

+**Day Summary:** I spent the entire session working on the header for 30 Days, 30 Sites.
+The header took me a lot longer than I anticipated since the previewer wasn't completely fitting on the iphone screen and the header would push itself down from the top of the page, leaving a large amount of white space near the top.
+I spent a lot of time looking at my CSS code to see what I could change.
+Right now I managed to find a working solution by changing the width from 100% to 90%.
+Although I spent most time on the header, I did add the background image for the book sign section to see how much space is between these two sections.
+Right now I see a little bit of space between these two sections.
+I think I'm going to remove background image and just use a regular image inside the section instead.

+**Tomorrow's List:**
+- Get rid of horizontal scroll bar on mobile website.
+Fix header section so it completely fits on the previewer screen.
+- Fix background image for book-sign section.

+**Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)